Will it glue? On short-depth designs beyond the unitary group: Methods

-In Sections~\ref{section:orthogonal add state},~\ref{section: orthogonal anti-concentration},~\ref{section: symplectic add state} and~\ref{section: symplectic anti-concentration} we use similar constructions, but for different groups.
-In Sections~\ref{section:orthogonal add state} and~\ref{section: symplectic add state} we use a new technique on top of this construction.
-In these sections we prove that additive-error state designs can be constructed in depth $\Or(\log(n))$ for the orthogonal and the symplectic group.
-To do this we show that the Haar twirl over $G$ is $\epsilon$-close in trace distance to the unitary Haar twirl, for $\epsilon$ polynomial in $k$ and $2^{-n}$, provided that the input state obeys the positive partial transpose (PPT) condition on every copy of the Hilbert space~$\H$.
-We prove this by projecting on a subspace of the Hilbert space where the commutant of $G$ is identical to the commutant of the unitary group.
-For the orthogonal group this is the distinct subspace~\cite{metger_simple_2024}, for the symplectic group we define this as the symplectic distinct subspace.
-We then observe that if $\rho$ is PPT, that then $U\tn{k}\rho U\tn{k,\dagger}$ is as well.
+To prove that additive-error state designs can be constructed in depth $\Or(\log(n))$ for the orthogonal and the symplectic group, we use a similar construction in conjection with a new technique: We show that the Haar twirl over these groups is $\epsilon$-close in trace distance to the unitary Haar twirl, for $\epsilon$ polynomial in $k$ and $2^{-n}$, provided that the input state obeys the positive partial transpose (PPT) condition on every copy of the Hilbert space~$\H$.
+This is proven by projecting on a subspace of the Hilbert space where the commutant of the considered subgroup is identical to the commutant of the unitary group.
+For the orthogonal group this is the distinct subspace~\cite{metger_simple_2024} and we define an analogus subspace for the symplectic group.
+We then observe that if $\rho$ is PPT, then $U\tn{k}\rho U\tn{k,\dagger}$ is as well.
 The two-layer superblock brickwork will thus provide a $\Or(\log(n))$-depth construction for additive-error state designs by the gluing lemma.

+To obtain expressive circuit depth upper bounds on anti-concentration, we have to restrict the considered circuits to a relevant class of interest.
+This is because we can otherwise find constant-depth circuits that anti-concentrate but are otherwise not interesting (for instance, a layer of parallel Hadamard gates trivially anti-concentrates for the unitary group).
+For concreteness, we here focus on the two-layer superblock construction from Ref.~\cite{schuster_random_2025}.
+The bounds then follow by an explicit calculation using Weingarten calculus in the orthogonal case.
+In the unitary symplectic case, this follows readily from the fact that the twirl over $\USp$-Haar random states is the same as over $\U$-Haar random states and thus the result follows directly from the gluing lemma.